kdgdkd/ramiho/README.md

 - mdshcnx files under favcnx directory, that allow for advanced routing configuration using midish
 - mdshsvd files under favcnx directory, as midish shell files; there are used to save current midish configurations and may get overwritten

-After saving your preferred connexions on any of these ways, you may want adapt the header of the menu (under fFAV_HEADER) with a description of the connexions you've set up, and link them with commands (fFAV_ACT).
+Also, if you are decided on some on your preferred connexions, you may want adapt the header of the menu (under fFAV_HEADER) with a description of these, and link them with commands (fFAV_ACT).

+## Thanks!

+ramiho was inpired by Neuma Studio's project [Raspberry Pi as USB/Bluetooth MIDI Host](https://neuma.studio/rpi-midi-complete.html).
+Neuma's project will automatically connect all MIDI devices on the Raspberry Pi between themselves, which is all you need for simple setups like getting a MIDI keyboard to send notes to a virtual or hardware synthesizer.

+[midish](https://midish.org), by Alexandre Ratchov, is a very powerful tool that does much more than advanced MIDI routing.  ramiho speaks midish because I use it for some of my own favorite setups (it turns 'dumb' USB MIDI controllers alive!).

+[ReceiveMidi](https://github.com/gbevin/ReceiveMIDI) and [SendMidi](https://github.com/gbevin/SendMIDI), by Geert Bevin, are exhaustive and now have a beautiful GUI.
+Although the cli is what ramiho needed.

+[festival](http://festvox.org/festival/) is the best thing ever, super thanks.

-## Conclusion
+##
-ramiho is done with love, but little skill.
-It is a tool that I did for myself, and has been evolving for years depending on the moment's needs or dreams.
-It works well, but it probably tries to do too many things, and the code is a bit of a mess.
-Any comments, suggestions, bug reports and pull requests are welcome.
+ramiho is the result more of stubborness than skill.
+It is a tool that I use extensively, and has been evolving for years depending on the moment's interests or needs.
+It works, but it probably tries to do too many things, and the code is a bit of a mess.

+Any comments, suggestions, bug reports or collaborations are welcome.

 ## License